gamaliel-ai/gamaliel-prompts/README.md

 ## Contributing

-We welcome contributions from biblical scholars, theologians, AI researchers, and anyone passionate about trustworthy, transparent Bible study.
+As the project matures, we will welcome contributions from biblical scholars, theologians, AI researchers, and anyone passionate about trustworthy, transparent Bible study.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to:

 - Improve or add prompt templates
 - Expand user profiles for new audiences
 - Refine or add theological guardrails